 Christian Immersion Tour

 This is our most common tour.
 All of our tours have some of the features of this tour.
 There is certainly a focus on study and learning, but we also include places that engage your body and your spirit.
 We aim to give you a full experience.
 This tour can be ten days on the ground or twelve days on the ground.
 The twelve-day trip includes sites in the Negev, the southern part of Israel.
-Regardless of length, we devote about 30% of our time on the contemporary situation and 70% of our time on the biblical/archaeological/historical situation, so to speak.
+Regardless of length, we devote about 30-35% of our time to the contemporary situation and 65-70% of our time to the biblical/archaeological/historical situation, so to speak.